-1. Does the SPF have sufficient funding?

-- Current amount in SPF: - □ SPF minimum: \$. - □ SPF cap: \$ - □ State has process for estimating and updating amount of funds necessary to pay for costs of student relief and administration. - □ Agency required to take action against school that fails to pay into SPF. - □ Agency has discretion to levy and set amount of SPF assessments. - □ SPF fund not available to state's general fund.

-2. Does state law require schools to post surety bond to:

-- □ Indemnify SPF losses - □ Reimburse agency for administration of SPF claims from school's students

-3. Are students of the following schools eligible for relief?

-- □ All for-profit degree-granting institutions - □ All for-profit non-degree granting institutions - □ All private nonprofit non-degree granting institutions that generate profits for owners or board members - □ All private nonprofit degree granting institutions that generate profits for owners or board members - □ In-state students enrolled in distance education programs offered by out-ofstate schools that lack a physical presence - Out-of-state students enrolled in distance education programs offered by schools whose physical headquarters is located in-state
+1. Does the SPF have sufficient funding? □ Current amount in SPF: \$ □ SPF minimum: \$ □ SPF cap: \$ ☐ State has process for estimating and updating amount of funds necessary to pay for costs of student relief and administration. ☐ Agency required to take action against school that fails to pay into SPF. □ Agency has discretion to levy and set amount of SPF assessments. □ SPF fund not available to state's general fund.
+2. Does state law require schools to post surety bond to: □ Indemnify SPF losses □ Reimburse agency for administration of SPF claims from school's students 3.
+Are students of the following schools eligible for relief?
+3. Are students of the following schools eligible for relief? □ All for-profit degree-granting institutions 3.
+3. ☐ All for-profit degree-granting institutions 3. □ All for-profit degree-granting institutions □ All for-profit non-degree granting institutions □ All private nonprofit non-degree granting institutions that generate profits for 3. □ All for-profit degree-granting institutions □ All for-profit non-degree granting institutions □ All private nonprofit non-degree granting institutions that generate profits for owners or board members □ All private nonprofit degree granting institutions that generate profits for 3. □ All for-profit degree-granting institutions □ All for-profit non-degree granting institutions □ All private nonprofit non-degree granting institutions that generate profits for owners or board members □ All private nonprofit degree granting institutions that generate profits for owners or board members □ In-state students enrolled in distance education programs offered by out-of-

-4. \Box Are the above students covered by one SPF?

-5. Does SPF provide relief to students based on the following?

-- □ Student unable to complete program due to school closure - □ Student unable to complete program due to program discontinuance, including students on a leave of absence - □ Student unable to obtain their diploma or degree after school has closed, even though student completed his/her program - Student withdrew from a school within 180 days of the school or campus closure, or a period commensurate with any longer federal period as determined by the U.S. Department of Education or state agency - State agency has determined that the school violated any state consumer protection law, including a state's Unfair and Deceptive or Abusive Practices (UDAP) law or higher education consumer protection law, based on a preponderance of the evidence presented to the agency - □ School failed to pay a refund ordered by state agency - State agency has determined that the school breached the enrollment agreement - Student withdrew from a program before completion and institution failed to pay or refund tuition loan or grant proceeds as required by federal or state law - □ School failed to pay judgment or arbitration award granting monetary relief to students based on violation of state law - School lost institutional accreditation - □ Program lost the accreditation necessary to find employment after graduation - □ U.S. Department of Education or a guaranty agency granted the student's borrower defense claim - 6.
-Group Claims and Automatic Relief Does the SPF law authorize: - □ State attorney general, state agency or other government agency to file a group claim based on judgment or administrative findings? - □ State agency to grant claims automatically, without an application from students? - 7. □ Are people who financially contributed to a student's education eligible for SPF relief?
+5. Doe s SPF provide relief to students based on the following? tudent unable to complete program due to school closure tudent unable to complete program due to program discontinuance, includ- g students on a leave of absence tudent unable to obtain their diploma or degree after school has closed, ven though student completed his/her program SL tudent withdrew from a school within 180 days of the school or campus cloure, or a period commensurate with any longer federal period as determined the U.S. Department of Education or state agency pr (L tate agency has determined that the school violated any state consumer rotection law, including a state's Unfair and Deceptive or Abusive Practices JDAP) law or higher education consumer protection law, based on a pre-onderance of the evidence presented to the agency chool failed to pay a refund ordered by state agency tate agency has determined that the school breached the enroll- ent agreement pa tudent withdrew from a program before completion and institution failed to ay or refund tuition loan or grant proceeds as required by federal state law chool failed to pay judgment or arbitration award granting monetary relief to udents based on violation of state law chool lost institutional accreditation □ Pı rogram lost the accreditation necessary to find employment after graduation S. Department of Education or a guaranty agency granted the student's orrower defense claim 6.
+Gro up Claims and Automatic Relief - Does the SPF law authorize: tate attorney general, state agency or other government agency to file a oup claim based on judgment or administrative findings? tate agency to grant claims automatically, without an application om students?
+7. re people who financially contributed to a student's education eligible or SPF relief?